 *PBV is a proprietary metric that compares the cost of a program to the cost of other programs with the same (or a similar) qualitative score.
 It also compares the qualitative score of the program to the score of other programs with the same (or similar) cost.
 In short, the PBV calculation denotes the overall value – or 'bang for your buck' – of an online degree.

-Our Best Online Colleges in Arizona rankings are backed by data collected and analyzed from The Integrated Postsecondary Education Data System, a program managed by the National Center for Education Statistics.
+Our Best Online Colleges in Michigan rankings are backed by data collected and analyzed from The Integrated Postsecondary Education Data System, a program managed by the National Center for Education Statistics.
 Surveying over 7,500 colleges annually, it is among the most longstanding and trusted providers of U.S. postsecondary information.

 Most recent “Final Release” data available as of October 2017